kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-own-domain.md

 > **CAUTION:** Bear in mind that the **metadata.annotation** parameter, may be either not needed or subject to change depending on the External DNS Management configuration provided during the component installation.

-- Export the following values as environment variables and run the command provided to create a DNSProvider CR.
+- Export the following values as environment variables and run the command provided.

   As the **SPEC_TYPE**, use the relevant provider type.
 See the [official Gardener examples](https://github.com/gardener/external-dns-management/tree/master/examples) of the DNSProvider CR.

   ```bash
   export NAMESPACE={NAMESPACE_NAME}